luci-project/eval-atc23/libxcrypt/README.md

 > **Please note:** The *failed test cases* in the `run-` output files do not refer to issues with *Luci* but to bugs in older libraries and, hence, are expected.
 > These *failed test cases* can be seen in the baseline as well and, when using dynamic updates via *Luci*.
 These failed tests reduce with increasing library version.

-The file prefixed with `table4` correspond to table 4 in the paper.
+The file prefixed with `table4` corresponds to table 4 in the paper.